christianwoehrle/keycloakclient-operator/README.md

-The Operator is opinionated in a way that it expects that Keycloak and the realm are already set up (i.e. with one of the available Helm Charts) and it only has to handle the KeycloakClients for a Keycloak Installation and a specifiy realm.
+The Operator is opinionated in a way that it expects that Keycloak and the realm are already set up (i.e. with one of the available Helm Charts) and it only has to handle the KeycloakClients for a Keycloak Installation and a specific realm.

-This fits our need as we set up Keycloak and the realm with Helm and we have very many microservices that require their own KeycloakClient.
+This fits our need as we set up Keycloak and the realm with Helm, and we have very many microservices that require their own KeycloakClient.
 The Microservices are deployed via Helm and it is easy to simply deploy a KeycloakClient Resource together with the other artefacts of the Microservice and let the Operator handle the creation of the KeycloakClient in Keycloak.